AlcoholRehabHelp Logo

 What Are the Effects of Alcohol on Blood Pressure?

-Drinking too many alcoholic drinks in one sitting can cause an immediate, short-term increase in blood pressure.
+When you drink alcohol excessively in one sitting, it can cause an immediate, short-term increase in blood pressure.
 On the other hand, frequent long-term drinking can cause lasting elevated blood pressure.

-Drinking alcohol causes the blood vessels to narrow, which causes hypertension, or a rise in blood pressure.
-This can lead to serious issues and increases the risk of having:
+Consuming alcohol causes the blood vessels to narrow, which causes hypertension or a rise in blood pressure.
+This can lead to severe issues and the increased risk.

 • Reduced blood flow